Latent Shapes

 3) subdividing the bounding box n times;

-4) adjusting bounding box vertices to the point intersected with a ray or the nearest point on the mesh
+4) adjusting the bounding box vertices to the intersection point of a ray or the nearest point on the mesh

-(uses negative normal vectors if top and bottom faces of the bounding mesh else the nearest points on the mesh);
+(using negative normal vectors for the top and bottom faces of the bounding mesh, otherwise using the nearest points on the mesh).

 After all processing steps, the data is saved in *.npz format with the following data: xyz coordinates, sdf values, latent shape, faces (latent shape face indices), and class number (shape embedding number).

-The code for processing the data can be found
+The code for processing the data is available

 here.